 4.5 miles of dreamy riverfront and luxurious living on 1,080 majestic San Saba acres

-$8.75 million price includes half of all minerals owned
+$9.1 million price includes half of all minerals owned

-It is not just a dreamy river that rolls and bends for 4.5 miles, but unrivaled hunting, fishing and even a good bit of history.
+It is not just a dreamy river that rolls and bends for 4.5 miles, but unrivaled hunting, fishing and even a great bit of history.
 This is some of the prettiest river property a Texan will ever see.
 Panoramic views and lazy bends amidst boulders and formations hundreds of centuries old below 1,080 superb acres covered with mighty oaks, aged persimmons and other mixed timber blended with fabulous native grasses.

 Unlike too many other river properties, this one allows nearly total access to water as a decent pickup or mule can transverse most of the riverbank.
-This part of the Colorado showcases one of the finest fisheries anywhere with whoppers over 60 pounds caught each year.
-Last year on just one small stretch of river over a three-day period the owners family took 24 yellow cats over 10 pounds, had one line broken and two Eagle Claw 7/0 hooks straightened out by larger fish.
+This part of the Colorado River showcases one of the finest fisheries anywhere with whoppers over 60 pounds caught each year.
+Last year on just one small stretch of river over a three-day period, the owners family took 24 yellow cats over 10 pounds, had one line broken and two Eagle Claw 7/0 hooks straightened out by larger fish.

 The whitetail deer herd is most impressive for a low-fenced acreage.
 Cameras have captured some truly trophy bucks benefiting from years of partnering with the states wildlife deer program.
 Bucks here remarkably resemble South Texas deer in racks and girth.
-There are five 20-acre food plots in wheat, triticale, and turnips.
-This unique combination of habitat and genetics exists will be hard to reproduce in Central or North Texas again.
+There are five 20-acre food plots in wheat, triticale and turnips.
+This unique combination of habitat and genetics will be hard to reproduce in Central or North Texas again.

-If you are a history or Indian artifact buff, you can actually feel the times gone by with every step where true arrowheads and working tools have been left behind by various Native American tribes.
+If you are a history or artifact buff, you can actually feel the times gone by with every step where true arrowheads and working tools have been left behind by various Native American tribes.
 The owner has found many arrowheads by the river, where the Indians dined on freshwater mussels.
 Sometimes called bird points, these are Perdiz, Cuney, Edwards and possibly Scallorn typically found in close association with mussel shell middens.
-He also has a piece of a metate, or meading stone, which was used to grind corn and acorns.
+He also has a piece of a metate, or mealing stone, which was used to grind corn and acorns.

-The geology of this place is well mapped on "The Geological Atlas of Texas," published by the Texas Water Board.
-It sits entirely on Sandstone Number 16 Member of the Strawn Formation.
+The geology of this place is well mapped on The Geological Atlas of Texas, published by the Texas Water Board.
+It sits entirely on Sandstone Number 16, a member of the Strawn formation.
 The historical consensus is that this was a flint quarry area that prehistoric man came to regularly over at least 6,000 to 8,000 years.

-The water has been tested for reverse osmosis and the consultant reported that bottled water quality could be attained if desired.
+The water has been tested for reverse osmosis, and the consultant reported that bottled water quality could be attained if desired.

 It is worth noting that this well lies just outside the northern boundary of the Hickory Water District, and therefore is not bound by the rules and regulations of that governing body.
 The owner believes this well will continue to produce at present levels indefinitely, certainly for generations to come.
-Also as technology continues to improve, water purification costs for human consumption costs are likely to decrease dramatically, making this strong well even more valuable.
+Also as technology continues to improve, water purification costs for human consumption are likely to decrease dramatically, making this strong well even more valuable.

-broker struggled with mapping. a better one is pictured in last photo.
 For all details and showings, please contact Tom Stephenson at 214-207-8871.